UCIDataScienceInitiative/IntroToJulia/README.md

   * scoping.jl, code for detailing Julia's scoping behavior
   * jobScript.sh, an example job script for SGE clusters (UCI's)
   * test.jl, small Julia script for testing multi-node parallelism
+  * animateExample.jl, a script for producing an animation.